 Loading procedures

-Virgin’s airport airside operations manual included the following steps in regards to loading aircraft:
+Virgin’s airport airside operations manual included the following steps in regard to loading aircraft:

 Loading aircraft